 - Floss every day.
 Flossing is often overlooked, but equally as important as a daily brushing routine.
 Make sure your child flosses at least once a day, either morning or evening, whichever they’re more likely to do consistently.

 - Visit The Super Dentists on a regular basis.
-We recommend kids be seen by the dentists every 6 months to ensure their on the right track with good oral hygiene.
+We recommend kids be seen by the dentists every 6 months to ensure they’re on the right track with good oral hygiene.
 It’s a simple step, and your child will love each and every visit to The Super Dentists, where we turn fear into fun!

 Bonus Tips: Dental Habits to Break